 Phase I – The Hospital Setting

-The first phase begins while the patient is in the hospital for cardiac diagnostic testing or after a heart attack, coronary bypass surgery or balloon angioplasty.
+The first phase begins while the patient is in the hospital for cardiac diagnostic testing or after a cardiac event, intervention or surgery.
 Introductory educational materials are provided, and supervised progressive activity is enacted.

 The second phase is a monitored exercise program conducted on an outpatient basis in the cardiac rehab area of the OCH HealthPlex.
-Rehab sessions are every Monday, Wednesday, and Friday from 8:00 a.m. – 9:00 a.m. or 12:00 p.m. – 1:00 p.m.
+Rehab sessions are every Monday, Wednesday, and Friday.

-Phase II last about 3 months or 36 sessions, focusing on continued education and supervised exercise.
+Your insurance company will determine the amount of visits you are pre-certified for based on your condition.
+Phase II is focused on continued education and supervised exercise.
 Each participant’s blood pressure, heart rate, and cardiac rhythm is monitored closely throughout each exercise session, which is based upon your personal capability and health status.

 Phase III – Maintenance Program

 After completing Phase II, participants continue exercising three times a week through a maintenance program with limited supervision to encourage independence.
-Rehab sessions meet for one hour between 6:30 a.m. and 2 p.m. every Monday, Wednesday, and Friday.
+Rehab sessions meet every Monday, Wednesday, and Friday.
 Health care professionals monitor each participant’s blood pressure before and after exercise, and obtain telemetry strips once a week.
 Exercise instructors are available to assist as needed.
+Phase III includes a $50 out-of-pocket expense.

-Contact the cardiac rehab department at 615-2625 for an appointment.
-Your physician will then be contacted for approval and to obtain necessary medical history and records.
+Contact the cardiac rehab department at 615-2625 if you’re interested in joining or for more information.
+Your physician will then be contacted for referral and to obtain necessary medical history and records before an appointment is scheduled.

 Cardiac rehabilitation Phase II is reimbursed by Medicare Part B and by most insurance companies.
 We will contact your insurance company and complete any necessary pre-certification requirements.